 Homework is set when appropriate and the amount of time spent on homework will depend on the age of the learner.
 As learners get older and start to prepare for external examinations, the amount of homework increases.
-At Key Stage 3, Learner Planners are issued so that an accurate record of homework set may be kept by every learner.
 Parents are asked to help us by ensuring that learners devote sufficient time to their homework and by monitoring its completion.
 At Key Stage 4, learners are encouraged to be more independent.